 Compliments, Complaints and Concerns

-Many issues can be resolved quickly and simply; at other times a more appropriate way forward might be to make a complaint under the National Health Service Complaints process.
-If you would like to talk to someone about this you could contact our Customer Care Team (contact details below) and a member will discuss with you, confidentially, the options available regarding the issues that are concerning you.
+Many issues can be resolved quickly and simply; at other times a more appropriate way forward might be to make a complaint under the National Health Service complaints process.
+If you would like to talk to someone about this you could contact our executive support team (contact details below) and a member will discuss with you, confidentially, the options available regarding the issues that are concerning you.